 I’m not going to pretend that the lengthy holidays are not a perk of the job.
 They are.
 They are enjoyable, refreshing and welcome when they come.
 However, I knew about these holidays when I chose to teach.
 When other people choose their careers they knew full well they came with a 5 week holiday allowance.
 Teaching is a career open to anyone with a degree, which is an increasing proportion of the population now.
 Anyone is welcome to join the profession at any time and there are plenty of ways to join the team of teachers across the country.
 We’d love to have you.

-Holidays are something that is out of our control.
+Holidays are something that are out of our control.
 The majority of schools still don’t set their own; why give teachers abuse for it?
 If you have such an issue that teachers get elongated holidays, then do something about it – take it up with the government, the Department for Education, someone who can make a change.
 Lambasting teachers for it will achieve nothing except make an individual feel bad.
-They took a path that was is probably open to you – if you want to holidays, it’s simple – take the same path.
+They took a path that was or is probably open to you – if you want to holidays, it’s simple – take the same path.

 Children need a rest.
 Teachers need a rest.
 We all know that we can reach a saturation point where time is less productive.
 Schools are no different.